ESG Topics A-Z

 Challenges

-In 2021, more than 43% of management roles were held by women, up from 37% when we set our goal in 2015.
-Senior leadership roles held by women include our Latin America CEO; Chief Consumer and Marketing Officer and Chief Growth Officer, International Foods; Controller; President of Global Foodservice; Chief Strategy and Transformation Officer; and Global Chief Diversity, Equity and Inclusion Officer.
+In 2023, 45% of global management roles were held by women, up from 37% when we set our goal in 2015.
+Senior leadership roles held by women include our Latin America CEO; Chief Consumer and Marketing Officer and Chief Growth Officer, International Foods; Controller; President of Global Foodservice; Chief Strategy and Transformation Officer; Chief Human Resources Officer; and Global Chief Diversity, Equity and Inclusion Officer.
+33% of our Board of Directors are women;2 27% of our Senior Executives3 are women; 41% of our Executives are women;2 and 27% of all of our employees are women.2

 What's next?